vishvAsa/devaH/AryaH/hindukaH/vAyuH/meta/MT/2019-07-09_matters-of-religion-the-vayaviyaM-kaubera-vratam.md

 सर्व-कामान् अवाप्नोति
 स्वर्ग-लोकञ् च गच्छति ॥

-&gt;
+>
-&gt; The sage Mahātapas narrated this legend to king Prajāpāla:
+> The sage Mahātapas narrated this legend to king Prajāpāla:
 Now, listen to that other sin-destroying tale of the origin of the lord of wealth, regarding how the wealth-giver arose from the body of the god Vāyu.
 Within what was the primordial body, Vāyu came into being situated in its interior.
 For the purpose of assuming a discrete form the deity of the regions \[Vāyu\] emerged forth.
 Now, the origin of that form of Vāyu will be made known by me.
 O sinless and most fortunate you ought listen that narrated by me.
 Due to the god Brahmā’s creative desire Vāyu issued forth from his face. \[He emerged\] with a tremendous shower of grit/gravel.
 Brahmā restrained him by saying: “You should take on a pacific discrete form.”
 He took the form as stated by Brahmā. \[Brahmā said\]: “all this wealth of the gods, whatever they produce, you must indeed protect it”.
 Thus, due to what was said by Brahmā he became Dhanapati.
 The pleased lord Brahmā gave the ekādaśī \[as his\] lunar day.
 On that day, if one with discipline purifies himself and only eats food which is not cooked by fire, then the god Dhanada is pleased and gives him everything.
 This form of Dhanapati destroys all that is ill.
 If one verily listens to this narrative with devotion or the person recites it, then he attains all desires and goes to the heavenly realm.

 (Continued in vAyu article.)

 ###### tirodhAna
-&gt; V: “Dear Ātreya, may be in the regard I should add that this benign form of Vāyu, which becomes Vaiśravaṇa might relate to the magical concealment power of the yakṣa-s, tirodhā that is alluded to multiple times in the śruti.
+> V: “Dear Ātreya, may be in the regard I should add that this benign form of Vāyu, which becomes Vaiśravaṇa might relate to the magical concealment power of the yakṣa-s, tirodhā that is alluded to multiple times in the śruti.
 On one hand it connects Kubera with the primordial goddess Virāj.
 The Puruṣa hymn, echoing the cyclic generation of the primordial god Dākṣa and goddess Aditi from each other, states that the goddess Virāj arose from the Puruṣa and that conversely the Puruṣa arose from Virāj.
-&gt;
+>
-&gt; The Atharvāṅgirasa-śruti adds that Kubera was a calf of this goddess Virāj in the form of Tirodhā which conferred the concealment (tirodhā) capacity on his folk (i.e. the yakṣa-s).
+> The Atharvāṅgirasa-śruti adds that Kubera was a calf of this goddess Virāj in the form of Tirodhā which conferred the concealment (tirodhā) capacity on his folk (i.e. the yakṣa-s).
 This is again mentioned and worshipped in his ritual in the Taittirīya-śruti.
 In the AV it is said that he who knows this thing about Kubera causes his pāpaman to vanish, whereas in the TA it makes his enemies disappear, like the prācya Uesugi Kenshin experienced with his devotions.
 This again reflects the beneficent nature of this deity whose origin is from the primordial being.
 Perhaps the tirodhā power, which the Taittirīyaka-s describe as coming from the waters represents, the benefic clouds brought by Vāyu as opposed to the destructive sand storm.
-&gt;
+>
-&gt; Finally, before we go to the ritual, O Atri, I would like to to ask you if you can think of any parallels to the connection between Vāyu and Vaiśravaṇa which might exist in the Iranian world?”
+> Finally, before we go to the ritual, O Atri, I would like to to ask you if you can think of any parallels to the connection between Vāyu and Vaiśravaṇa which might exist in the Iranian world?”

 ###### Iranic echoes
-&gt; I.s.: “Firstly, O Āṅgirasī, it is pleasing to see that you have thoroughly acquired the śrauta-siddhānta of Puṇyajaneśa.
+> I.s.: “Firstly, O Āṅgirasī, it is pleasing to see that you have thoroughly acquired the śrauta-siddhānta of Puṇyajaneśa.
 Regarding your question — I am aware of no direct cognate of Kubera in the early Iranic world.
 However, we may note the following: interestingly, even in the Avesta the benign Vāyu is described as being associated with gold, a characteristic of the Yakṣarāṭ.
 Subsequently, among the non-Zoroastrian and para-Zoroastrian Iranics of the Kuṣāṇa empire it appears that the personification of royal power, Avestan Khvarena (Kuṣāṇa: Pharro), came to identified with Vaiśravaṇa.
 This is not surprising given both their association with royal power.
 This led to syncretic depictions in the Kuṣaṇa age that appear to have eventually reached the eastern steppes whose new masters were the Turkic and Mongolic people.
 This greatly influenced the development of the Kubera-like deity Kut-Tengri among the Uighurs and other central Asian Turks.”

 ###### vrata
-&gt; V: “Now, O Atricandra, expound to me details of the ritual — the observances, actions and the mantra-s.”
+> V: “Now, O Atricandra, expound to me details of the ritual — the observances, actions and the mantra-s.”

 ####### tarpaNa
-&gt; I.s: “Sure.
+> I.s: “Sure.
 The vrata, as has been specified, should be done on an ekādaśī, either in the afternoon or in the evening.
 After having had a bath the ritualists should observe purity and abstain from sexual activity for the entire day.
 They should eat air-dried fruits and nuts.
 They should abstain from consuming milk products but they may drink fresh fruit juices.
 In old Bhārata the ideal spot for the ritual was said to be under an aśvattha or a vaṭa tree but these days such spots are difficult to come by.
-&gt;
+>
-&gt; First the ritualists should offer tarpaṇa to the key teachers of the lineage: the founder was a sage of the Vaikhānasa clan.
+> First the ritualists should offer tarpaṇa to the key teachers of the lineage: the founder was a sage of the Vaikhānasa clan.
 That knowledge then passed on to the queen Vāsavadattā.
 Her son the renowned Naravāhanadatta was next.
 His minister Gomukha was next.
 These were the teachers of the lore at Kauśāmbī.
-&gt;
+>
-&gt; Then the lore was taught at the holy city of Mathurā, where all the great dharma-s were expounded by the mantra-vit-s.
+> Then the lore was taught at the holy city of Mathurā, where all the great dharma-s were expounded by the mantra-vit-s.
 As you know both Somakhya and I trace our lineages to gharāṃnāya-s of that holy city.
 There it was taught in the center known as the Yakṣa-guhā, which is today Maholi near the Mathurā city.
 Here the teachers were Gomitraka and Kunika.
-&gt;
+>
-&gt; From there the tradition moved to Gopagiri (modern Gwalior), where it was taught by your old clansmen, the Gotama Rudradāsa and his son Śivatrāta.
+> From there the tradition moved to Gopagiri (modern Gwalior), where it was taught by your old clansmen, the Gotama Rudradāsa and his son Śivatrāta.
 From them it was transmitted to Śivanemi, Śivabhadra and Kubhaka.
-&gt;
+>
-&gt; From there it was transmitted along the Candravati river (modern West Banas) to the V1 Maṇibhadra who lived in Vāyvagrahāra (a little hamlet near modern Banaskantha) in the Lāṭānarta country.
+> From there it was transmitted along the Candravati river (modern West Banas) to the V1 Maṇibhadra who lived in Vāyvagrahāra (a little hamlet near modern Banaskantha) in the Lāṭānarta country.
 He transmitted it to his students Kuberadatta and Yakṣamitra who lived at Vāyuvaṭa (modern Vayad).
 All these V1s were special worshipers of Vāyu at his prāsāda-s that were once prominent in the region and the rite we perform takes its form in their teachings.

-&gt; V: “It is indeed rather remarkable that even today we have nearly forgotten remnants of the old cult at these key cultic centers, like the Vāyu temples in Lāṭa and the Vitteśa near a step-well in their vicinity, or the images of Nalakūbara at Gopagiri and the fragment of the old Yakṣarāṭ-prāsāda at Kauśāmbī.”
+> V: “It is indeed rather remarkable that even today we have nearly forgotten remnants of the old cult at these key cultic centers, like the Vāyu temples in Lāṭa and the Vitteśa near a step-well in their vicinity, or the images of Nalakūbara at Gopagiri and the fragment of the old Yakṣarāṭ-prāsāda at Kauśāmbī.”

-&gt; I.s: “If the Yakṣa is good to us, may be some day we shall visit those cultic centers to revive our connection.
+> I.s: “If the Yakṣa is good to us, may be some day we shall visit those cultic centers to revive our connection.
 To continue, the ritualist then salutes his teachers: ‘oṃ gurubhyo namaḥ ।‘.

 ####### The rite
 The spot of the rite should be to the north of the trunk of the said tree for indeed the northern line is where Vāyu, Vitteśa and Bhava, all deities of the rite, are stationed.
 The ritualist begins by uttering the yajuṣ:

-&gt; iṣé tvorjé tvā vāyávaḥ sthopāyávaḥ stha devó vaḥ savitā́ prā́rpayatu śréṣṭhatamāya kármaṇe ।
+> iṣé tvorjé tvā vāyávaḥ sthopāyávaḥ stha devó vaḥ savitā́ prā́rpayatu śréṣṭhatamāya kármaṇe ।
-&gt; For vigor you; for nourishment you; the Vāyu-s abide, the approachers abide.
+> For vigor you; for nourishment you; the Vāyu-s abide, the approachers abide.
 Let the god Savitṛ set you in motion for the most excellent ritual.

 Vrishchika, here you may note the multiplicity of the Vāyu-s reminiscent of the Aeolian plurality seen among our yavana cousins.
 Then he stands up and recites the following ṛk-s:
-&gt; stóma-trayastriṁśe bhúvanasya patni vívasvad vāte abhí no gṛṇāhi ।
+> stóma-trayastriṁśe bhúvanasya patni vívasvad vāte abhí no gṛṇāhi ।
 ghṛtávatī savitar ā́dhipatyaiḥ páyasvatī rántir ā́śā no astu ॥
 dhruvā́ diśā́ṃ viṣṇupatny ághorāsyéśānā sáhaso yā́ manótā ।
 bṛhaspátir mātaríśvotá vāyúḥ saṃdhuvānā́ vā́tā abhí no gṛṇantu ॥